Slashdot

 https://en.wikipedia.org/wiki/2016_United_States_House_of_Representatives_sit-in

-with a name like that (Score:4, Insightful)
+with a name like that (Score:3, Insightful)

 With a name like Rod Vagg he should just get into porn and be done with it.